fal-ai/dbt-cloud-action/README.md

 - `failure_on_error` - Boolean to make the action report a failure when dbt-cloud runs.
 Mark this as `false` to run fal after the dbt-cloud job.
 - `interval` - The interval between polls in seconds (Default: `30`)
+- `get_artifacts` - Whether run results, needed by fal, are fetched from dbt cloud.
+If using this action in other contexts this can be set to `false`, useful for jobs which do not generate artifacts.

 ### dbt Cloud Job configuration